logo

 Access the Verification Code

 What happens after the user enters their verification code?
-The component creates a hidden input field with the name passed to the name attribute.
+The component creates a hidden input field with the name that was passed as the name attribute.

 The above will create the input fields for the verification codes and create the hidden input below